HiPhish/info.vim/HACKING.rst

    info://bash/what%20is%20bash%3f#3

 We have to  percent-encode the  spaces (`%20`)  and the question  mark (`%3f`).
-Slashes at the end o f the host or path are  optional if there is no successive element.
+Slashes at the end of  the host or path are  optional if there is no successive element.

+URIs can be decoded to  references and references can be encoded as URIs,  they are dual to  each other.
+A reference  is a dictionary  of `file` ,  `node` and `line` keys.
+The decoding function  is responsible for  filling missing values with the proper defaults (file `dir`, node `Top` and line `1`).

 Reading an info document